tritonmc/triton-website/docs/getting-started/initial-configuration.md

 If you want to use local storage, you don't need the make any changes, it's good to go out of the box.

-However, if you want to use local storage, you have to change the storage type and fill in the information accordingly.
+However, if you want to use non-local storage, you have to change the storage type and fill in the information accordingly.

 ```yaml{7}
 # This section controls the storage location of player data and translations.